Show All Answers

-A City may seek voter approval of a $2 sales tax under Chapter 36.73 RCW or implement up to a $20 per vehicle fee with City Council approval.
+A City may seek voter approval of a $.002 sales tax (2 cents for every $10) under Chapter 36.73 RCW or implement up to a $20 per vehicle fee with City Council approval.
 A sales tax is equitably shared by both residents and non-residents that use Stanwood streets and would raise $200,000 annually.
 A car tab fee is only paid by Stanwood residents and would raise an estimated $98,000 annually.

 Only Stanwood residents may vote to increase taxes within the city limits.
-The city council is asking residents to approve the $2 sales tax on the February 12, 2013 ballot.
-With voter approval of the $2 sales tax, the City can begin to replace the transportation funding that has been lost over the years and be better able to preserve, maintain or expand the City’s transportation infrastructure into the future.
+The city council is asking residents to approve the .2% sales tax on the February 12, 2013 ballot.
+With voter approval of the $.002 sales tax (2 cents for every $10), the City can begin to replace the transportation funding that has been lost over the years and be better able to preserve, maintain or expand the City’s transportation infrastructure into the future.

 In Stanwood’s case, the primary on-going source of revenue for the Street Fund has been the gas tax (MVET).
 Since 2008 the gas tax has been insufficient to meet budgeted expenditures for street improvements.
 Transfers to the Street Fund divert money from other sources.

 The city has supplemented the gas tax with transfers from the general fund and Real Estate Excise Tax (REET) Revenues.
 Previously, the city reserved REET funds for capital projects such as park improvements.
 Without the TBD, planned projects such as flood control measures, sidewalk improvements and street maintenance may be delayed.